Skyshader77/Lacryma-Hydra/chapter12.typ

 Both Nix and Majorian burst into incontrollable laughter.
 The absence of Livia and her fiancee was a golden opportunity to practice their skills in the theater.
-Pretending to be purple born was a hobby as addictive as magic mushroom.
+Pretending to be a Purpleborn was a hobby as addictive as magic mushroom.
 Everything was simpler when one could throw denarii at any problem.

 "The Known World will never understand us.
 It is sad," said Majorian.